jjloomis/adobe-premiere-basic-video-editing/previewing-and-renaming-clips-in-finder.md

      * In the BDMV folder, you'll see several folders.
 Double-click **STREAM**.
 The files \(00000.MTS, etc.\) in this folder are your media files.

 3. To preview a media file using Finder, single-click the file to select it.
-Then press the spacebar \(on keyboard\) to play it.
+Then press the spacebar \(on keyboard\) to play it using the Finder media player.

 4. After previewing the media file, close the Finder media player.
 Then rename the media file following [JAMS file and folder naming conventions](https://jjloomis.gitbooks.io/file-and-folder-management/content/file-and-folder-naming-conventions.html).
 Repeat this process as necessary.